Two Movements for String Sextet

 Details

-• voice, piano
+• clarinet/bass clarinet, viola, piano

 Program Notes